Skip to main content

 Why the EU needs to be ambitious on mandatory recycled content targets

-By now, you have probably heard a lot of debate around the circular economy and plastics recycling.
-We find ourselves too frequently reading about controversial ideas of how recycling does not work, how the circular economy is a fantasy or even how mandatory recycled content targets for plastics are not going to lead us to a circular economy.
-These statements help to keep the status quo for some industry players, make consumers even more confused and frustrated with plastic use than they already are, and, of course, make for a catchy headline with little substantiation.
+By now, you’ve probably heard a lot of debate around the circular economy and plastics recycling.
+We find ourselves too frequently reading about controversial ideas of how recycling doesn’t work, how the circular economy is an unachievable fantasy, or even how mandatory recycled content targets for plastics are not going to lead us to a circular economy.
+These statements help to keep the status quo for some industry players, make consumers even more confused and frustrated with plastic use than they already are, and of course, make for a catchy headline with little substantiation.

 Packaging waste reforms are triggering strong views

 At the moment, the much-anticipated EU proposal on packaging waste is triggering strong views.
-We believe that the mandatory recycled content targets for plastics need to be ambitious to create the necessary incentives to move the market into the right direction else we risk derailing the goals of the Green Deal and the Circular Economy Action Plan.
+We believe that the mandatory recycled content targets for plastics need to be ambitious in order to create the necessary incentives to move the market into the right direction, or else we risk derailing the goals of the Green Deal and the Circular Economy Action Plan.
 One of the arguments against the adoption of mandatory targets is that there is not enough recycled content on the market.
 But the targets are meant to do just that – create the necessary incentives for more volumes to be available in the market.
-It is also believed that the Commission will keep the option open to review the targets in case volumes on the market are not high enough so then the argument against the targets becomes a red herring.
+It is also believed that the Commission will keep the option open to review the targets, in case volumes on the market are not high enough, making the argument against the targets a red herring.

 Plastic Energy is strongly supportive of a comprehensive policy framework to solve the issue of plastic waste pollution.
-We believe that recycling plays an important role, however, a mix of both upstream and downstream measures needs to be implemented in tandem with reduction, re-use, strong EPR schemes and ambitious mandatory recycled content targets in packaging but also in other sectors that heavily rely on plastic use.
+We believe that recycling plays an important role, however, a mix of both upstream and downstream measures needs to be implemented in tandem with reduction, re-use, strong EPR schemes and ambitious mandatory recycled content targets in packaging, alongside other sectors that heavily rely on plastic use.

 We also need a level playing field for all recycling technologies to play their part in reaching these goals.
-However, circularity should not come at any cost.
+That being said, circularity should not come at any cost.
 The right combination of mechanical and chemical recycling together with innovation and the expansion of recycling infrastructure should be at the heart of reaching these goals.
-We also need to get much better at collecting, sorting and ensuring higher quantities of plastic waste reach recyclers to reverse the current trends.
+We also need to get much better at collecting, sorting and ensuring higher quantities of plastic waste reach recyclers, to reverse the current trends.

-In 2020, in Europe (the EU plus Norway, Switzerland and the UK) only 35% of all post-consumer plastic waste was sent to recycling (including plastic waste exports) while the rest of 65% was sent to landfill (23%) and incineration with energy recovery (42%) suggests data from the latest Plastics the Facts report compiled by Plastics Europe.
-Bad news does not end here.
+According to the Plastics the Facts report compiled by Plastics Europe from 2020, in Europe (the EU plus Norway, Switzerland and the UK) only 35% of all post-consumer plastic waste was sent to recycling (including plastic waste exports) while the rest (65%) was sent to landfill (23%) and incineration with energy recovery (42%).
+Bad news does not end there.
 A material flow analysis suggests as much as 84% of all plastics in Europe end up in landfill (30%) and incineration with energy recovery (54%).
-This has a net impact of 38 million tonnes of CO2eq emissions a year which is the same as released by 15 million passenger cars in a year.
+This has a net impact of 38 million tonnes of CO2eq emissions a year, which is the same levels that are released by 15 million passenger cars in a year.
 Every year.
-This is only a snapshot of the emissions impact from plastics in Europe, as it only captures end-of-life management and not the entire lifecycle of plastics production and use.
+This is only a snapshot of the emissions impact from plastics in Europe, as it only captures end-of-life management, and not the entire lifecycle of plastics production and use.

 More bad news or a silver lining?

-Although the uptake of recycled content is on the rise globally by 4.3% in 2021 compared to the previous year, any hope of decoupling is far away.
-Decoupling production from virgin sources is important as it helps us achieve circularity and it also significantly reduces the net emission impact from the entire lifecycle of plastics.
-This is where regulation has an important part to play.
+Although the uptake of recycled content is on the rise globally (4.3% in 2021 compared to the previous year), any hope of decoupling is far away.
+Decoupling production from virgin sources is important, as it helps us achieve circularity and it also significantly reduces the net emission impact from the entire lifecycle of plastics.
+This is where regulation has an important role to play.

-The link between climate change, emissions and plastics is a complicated one that we cannot fully explore here.
+The link between climate change, emissions and plastics is a complicated one, that we cannot fully explore here.
 One area of this is the high risk of stranded assets from global industries built on the use of fossil fuels.
 The silver lining is that, when it comes to producing plastics, that risk is much smaller than compared to other industrial sectors.
-Chemical recycling allows us to use the existing infrastructure for plastics production using recycled feedstocks and put that back into circulation achieving closed loop recycling for the share of plastic waste that cannot be mechanically recycled.
+Chemical recycling allows us to use the existing infrastructure for plastics production using recycled feedstocks, putting materials back into circulation, and achieving closed loop recycling for the share of plastic waste that cannot be mechanically recycled.
 Making best use of all recycling technologies should be a no-brainer.

 Technology scale-up in Europe at the heart of circularity and decarbonisation